6gDav/6gDav/README.md

 <hr>

-I 😠 vide codeing because Ai can't do anything and I fuck my code every single time when I want to change the world with Ai.
+I 😠 vide codeing because Ai can't do anything and I fuck my code every single time when I want to change the world with it.

 <hr>